 If you rename a subreport in the workspace, you need to fix the name reference in the main report.
 Otherwise, the subreport won't render.
 The main report still renders with an error message inside the subreport item.

 Migrate large reports

-If you're migrating large reports to Power BI, consider using the RdlMigration tool.
-The RdlMigration tool has been updated to handle duplicate subreport names.
+If you're migrating large reports to Power BI, consider using the RDL migration tool.
+The RDL migration tool was updated to handle duplicate subreport names.
 Duplicate subreport names can occur when two or more reports share the same name but reside in different subdirectories.
 If the names aren't uniquely resolved, only the first subreport is recognized.

-If you want to use Report Builder to migrate large reports, we recommend working with the subreports first.
+If you want to use Report Builder to migrate large reports, you should work with the subreports first.
 Save each one to the Power BI workspace to prevent any duplicate report names.

 Share reports with subreports

 The main report and subreports must be in the same workspace.
 Otherwise, the subreport doesn't render.
 When sharing the main report, you also need to share the subreports.
 If you share the main report in an app, make sure you also include the subreports in that app.
 If you share the main report with users or user groups directly, make sure you also share each subreport with the same set of users or user groups.